 For more climate info: Mauritius Weather Guide…

-Mauritius lies in the Indian Ocean due east of Madagascar just off the southeast coast of Africa, and is easily accessible by air with daily international flights to Port Louis.
+Mauritius, officially the Republic of Mauritius, lies in the Indian Ocean due east of Madagascar and about 2000km (1200mi) off the southeast coast of Africa.

 For more information on how to get to Mauritius…